What is an ANSI X12 EDI 997 Message?

 Typical reasons for rejection include violation of character length, incomplete or missing data in mandatory segments, or invalid data.
 If the customer never received a message, no acknowledgement gets created.
 The ideal handling of such a scenario requires monitoring and alerting for non-events.

-SEEBURGER B2B/EDI solutions are state-of-the-art for reliability and stability.
+The SEEBURGER BIS Platform B2B/EDI capabilities are state-of-the-art for reliability and stability.
 For operating a very reliable supply chain, we recommend EDI 997 Acknowledgements to protect financial transactions, enhance troubleshooting and lower the error rate when exchanging messages with external EDI Trading Partners, which you don’t have operational control over.